 The Colosseum's history is a fantastic, almost mythological and definitely medieval existance.
 The construction of the Colosseum started in 72 AD under Emperor Vespasian and completed in 80 AD under Titus.
 The largest elliptical amphitheatre ever built in the Roman Empire.

 Used as the stage for competitions between gladiators and various animals acquired from around the world.
 The animals would be kept beneath the Colosseum floor.
 Gladiators were essentially criminals that were allowed to fight for their freedom if they won (not in all cases).

 The spectators were all the Roman dignitaries and citizens.
 Invited by the emperor, tickets would be issued to attend.
 It was quite organized and everyone knew, in advance, where they would be sitting.
 (This is the quick, short story version)

 Today, the Colosseum appears to be partially dismantled.
 Stripped of the beautiful marble that once lined the skeleton that is left.
 This marble was taken and used to build the churches during the rebuilding of Rome.

 I will recommend you participate in a group tour when you visit the Colosseum because the tour guides will give you a lot of information that helps you to understand the history of the Roman empire.
 You don't need an individual tour guide.
 Save your money and join a group once you arrive there.
 They will take care of purchasing your entrance tickets and your wait is not that long.
-We paid €25 per person for a combined tour of the Colosseum and the Roman Forum.
+We paid €25 per person (in 2011) for a combined tour of the Colosseum and the Roman Forum.